benjaminob6/GRP/docs/Development_Log.md

 - [x] Get all simulations running nicely with custom EasyVeep (Except 7-seg)
 - [x] Do some more refactoring to improve maintainability
 - [x] Make it prettier
-- [ ] Hash out serail coms
+- [ ] Hash out serial coms
 - [ ] Add menu bar and option items to application

-Models for the DigitalSensor and DigitalActuators and other Process related classes were moved into a new subdirectory and proper constructor and accessor methods were added so that depance on array indexes could almost be completely eliminated.
+Models for the DigitalSensor and DigitalActuators and other Process related classes were moved into a new subdirectory and proper constructor and accessors methods were added so that depance on array indexes could almost be completely eliminated.
 Getting, Setting, and Toggeling values is now nicely encapsulated for both sensors and actuators.